Introduction

 System analysts are frequently expected to:

-- Make command decisions about which bugs to prioritise or what features to cut.
+• Make command decisions about which bugs to prioritize or what features to cut.

 Basic Software Development Life Cycle (SDLC) Methodologies